|

 146. companion

-a friend who is frequently in the company of another
+a friend who is frequently with another

 The shorthand accomplished by the construction [(noun) + person] can usually be expanded semantically in the most general way to [person who likes or enjoys (noun)], as the most common person companions show: